esesmuedgars/IdeaKit/CONTRIBUTING.md

     └── Footnote
 ```

-## Annoncements
+## Announcements

-Once a new newsletter's issue has been published, all subscribers of the blog will receive automatic e-mail announcement.
-However, to atract additional traffic manual announcement's are required.
+Once a new newsletter's issue has been published, all subscribers of the blog will receive automatic e-mail announcements.
+However, to attract additional traffic manual announcements are required.
 Following is the list of channels that have been used for communication as well as message examples:

 - _Riga Interactive_ Yammer [community](https://web.yammer.com/main/groups/eyJfdHlwZSI6Ikdyb3VwIiwiaWQiOiI1Nzg0ODAwNDYwOCJ9/all):